 Under RFRA, Pub.
 L. No. 103-141, 107 Stat.
 1488 (1993) (codified at 42 U.S.C. § 2000bb-1 et seq.), the federal government "shall not substantially burden a person's exercise of religion" unless that burden is the least restrictive means to further a compelling governmental interest.
 42 U.S.C.
 2000bb-1.
 Importantly, "only substantial burdens on the exercise of religion trigger the compelling interest requirement."
 Henderson v.
 Kennedy, 253 F.3d 12, 17 (D.C.
 Cir.
 2001) (emphasis added).
 "A substantial burden exists when government action puts 'substantial pressure on an adherent to modify his behavior and to violate his beliefs."
 Kaemmerling v.
 Lappin, 553 F.3d 669, 678 (D.C.
 Cir.
 2008) (citing Thomas v.
 Review Bd. of the Ind.
 Emp't Sec.
-Div., 450 U.S. 707, 718 (1981)); see Vision Church v.
-Vill. of Long Grove, 468 F.3d 975, 997 (7th Cir.
-2006) (noting same in the context of the Religious Land Use and Institutionalized Persons Act (RLUIPA)).
+Div., 450 U.S. 707, 718 (1981)).
+The Fifth Circuit has noted, in the context of the Religious Land Use and Institutionalized Persons Act (RLUIPA), which is "identical to [RFRA] for present purposes," that, "[i]n order to show a substantial burden, the plaintiff must show that the challenged action 'truly pressures the adherent to significantly modify his religious behavior and significantly violate his religious beliefs" Garner v.
+Kennedy, 713 F.3d 237, 241-42 (5th Cir.
+2013) (quoting Adkins v.
+Kaspar, 393 F.3d 559, 570 (5th Cir.2004)).
 "An inconsequential or de minimis burden on religious practice does not rise to this level, nor does a burden on activity unimportant to the adherent's religious scheme."
 Kaemmerling, 553 F.3d at 678; see also Braunfeld v.
-Brown, 366 U.S. 599, 606 (1961) ("To strike down, without the most careful scrutiny, legislation which imposes only an indirect burden on the exercise of religion, i.e., legislation which does not make unlawful the religious practice itself, would radically restrict the operating latitude of the legislature."); Combs v.
-Homer-Center Sch.
-Dist., 540 F.3d 231, 262 (3d Cir.
+Brown, 366 U.S. 599, 606 (1961) ("To strike down, without the most careful scrutiny, legislation which imposes only an indirect burden on the exercise of religion, i.e., legislation which does not make unlawful the religious practice itself, would radically restrict the operating latitude of the legislature."); 540 F.3d 231, 262 (3d Cir.
 2008) (Scirica, C.J., concurring) ("In our modern regulatory state, virtually all legislation (including neutral laws of general applicability) imposes an incidental burden at some level by placing indirect costs on an individual's activity.
 Recognizing this . . . [t]he federal government . . . ha[s] identified a substantiality threshold as the tipping point for requiring heightened justifications for governmental action.").

-For two reasons, plaintiffs cannot show that the challenged regulations substantially burden their religious exercise.
-First, because the regulations require virtually nothing of plaintiffs, and certainly do not require plaintiffs to modify their behavior in any meaningful way, the regulations do not impose any more than a de minimis burden on plaintiffs-let alone a substantial one.
-Second, even if this Court were to find that the regulations impose some burden on plaintiffs' religious exercise, any such burden would be far too attenuated to be substantial.
+For two reasons, Louisiana College cannot show that the challenged regulations substantially burden its religious exercise.
+First, because the regulations require virtually nothing of Louisiana College, and certainly do not require it to modify its behavior in any meaningful way, the regulations do not impose any more than a de minimis burden on Louisiana College let alone a substantial one.
+Second, even if this Court were to find that the regulations impose some burden on Louisiana College's religious exercise, any such burden would be far too attenuated to be substantial.